 - COVID-19 Data Portal, which bring together and continuously update relevant COVID-19 datasets and tools, will host sequence data sharing and will facilitate access to other SARS-CoV-2 resources.

 For award holders, Article 51 of the H2020 MGA sets out the conditions in which the force majeure clause can be used.
 Costs will be eligible, if they fulfil the general eligibility conditions set out in Article 6 H2020 MGA like any other costs incurred under the action.
 For example, if a meeting/ event cannot take place due to force majeure, travel and accommodation costs may still be charged to the H2020 action if they fulfil the cost eligibility conditions, even if the beneficiary did not travel and did not take part in the meeting/event.
 If force majeure entails extra costs for the implementation of the action, these costs may be eligible if necessary for the implementation for the action (e.g. a cancelled conference is reorganised at a later stage).
 However, the maximum grant amount cannot be increased.

 The ERC have issued a statement to say that panel evaluations are being organised remotely.
 The update includes changes to application deadlines, and advice on extensions to grants and adapting projects to Covid-19.

-The EC has issued a statement explaining that it will apply maximum flexibility in the implementation of the programme, within the limits of the applicable legal framework.
+The EC issued a statement in March 2020 explaining that it will apply maximum flexibility in the implementation of the programme, within the limits of the applicable legal framework.
 To deal with participants being unable to travel, or return home, due to COVID-19 restrictions, Erasmus+ National Agencies are now permitted to invoke force majeure clauses whereby they may accept additional costs up to a maximum grant amount.
 Planned activities may also be postponed by up to 12 months per project.
 Please note that the UK will not be able to apply to future Erasmus+ calls.
 The UK government are implementing a new scheme called Turing scheme.
 Find out more here.